FRANS POURBUS THE ELDER (1545/6-1581)

 17th century silver-gilt frame, the reverse with filigree designs

-The son of the painter Pieter Pourbus (1523/4-1584), he trained with his father in Bruges before moving to Antwerp, where he worked with Frans Floris.
+The son of the painter Pieter Pourbus (1523/4-1584), he trained with his father in Bruges before moving to Antwerp, where he worked with Frans Floris (1519-1570).
 Floris played an important role in the movement in Northern Renaissance painting referred to as Romanism.[2]

-The present small oil dates to 1570, the year after Frans and his new wife Suzanna Floris (the niece of his master Frans Floris) has their first child, a son named after his father.
+The present small oil is dated 1570, the year after Frans and his new wife Suzanna Floris (the niece of his master Frans Floris) had their first child, a son named after his father.
 In the same year, Pourbus was registered as a master of the Guild of Saint Luke in Bruges as well as the Guild of Saint Luke in Antwerp – the present portrait being painted around this time.
-In 1572, Pourbus’s fame was such that he was contacted by the prominent portrait painter Anthonis Mor, largely for assistance in finding apprentices in Antwerp.
+In 1572, Pourbus’s fame was such that he was contacted by the prominent portrait painter Anthonis Mor (1516/21-1576/77), largely for assistance in finding apprentices in Antwerp.
 This may have resulted in closer contacts between the artists and an opportunity for Pourbus to become familiar with the work of Mor, then the leading portrait painter in the Low Countries.
-Although this portrait predates his connection with Mor, its sensitivity shows a debt to his growing influence.
+Although this portrait predates his connection with Mor, its sensitivity shows a debt to his growing influence on his fellow artists.

 The previous owner of this oil on copper, Gavin Astor, 2nd Baron Astor of Hever, owned another important portrait by the Dutch master Gerrit Dou (1613-75), of an ‘Astronomer by Candlelight’.
 This painting was offered by Sotheby's, London, July 6, 1983, lot 80 and sold to the art dealer Johnny Van Haeften who subsequently sold it to the J. Paul Getty Museum in 1986 where it remains to this day.
-The fact that he also owned this oil painting by Pourbus suggests that he had a more general interest in art from the Dutch and Northern European Schools.
-It was Gavin Astor who first opened Hever Castle to the public in 1963.
-It is not known whether this miniature was on display in the castle, it left the Astor collection a year before a large group of works, including works of art and arms and armour, were sold.
-Hever had been purchased by Gavin’s grandfather, William Waldorf Astor (1848-1919) in 1903.
-William, his son John Jacob, and then Gavin, were all dedicated to maintaining the restored castle, which was sold in 1983 when this became too expensive, despite the Astor family owning the Times newspaper.
+The ownership of this oil by Pourbus demonstrates his interest in Northern Renaissance oils and works of the Dutch Masters.

 [1] Professor Koenraad Jonckheere confirmed this work as by Pourbus for Sotheby’s in 2019.